guyht/notp/Readme.md

     Arguments:

     args
-      K - Key for the one time password.
+      key - Key for the one time password.
 This should be unique and secret for every user as it is the seed used to calculate the HMAC

-      P - Passcode to validate.
+      token - Passcode to validate.

-      W - The allowable margin for the counter.
+      window - The allowable margin for the counter.
 The function will check W codes in the future against the provided passcode.
 Note, it is the calling applications responsibility to keep track of W and increment it for each password check, and also to adjust